Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 `[akka://weather/user/weather-manager] requestId: 0: Requested weather prediction for Eindhoven.`

-Because the `WeatherManager` runs in it’s own thread, the main app is never blocked.
+Because the `WeatherManager` runs in its own thread, the main app is never blocked.
 The thread it’s run on can be seen in the logs (`dispatcher-3`).
 We can also see the address of the actor that printer the message (`akka://weather/user/weather-manager`).
 When connecting the http services Akka provides, we can even send messages to actors between JVM’s via the akka protocol, we’ll cover this in an upcoming article.

 One problem we face is that messages can only be send between actors, meaning that we cannot reply to the request from the main class.
 This means that the request messages should be send via a (blocking) method call to the main class.
 These situations, where multiple threads must run the same code, should be avoided at all cost.
-This is exactly why we designed the `WeatherManager` to finish handling this message (by printing it’s return value).
+This is exactly why we designed the `WeatherManager` to finish handling this message (by printing its return value).

 Let’s continue our example by creating the actor that will run the tasks.
 Our task of fetching the predicted and actual weather will be executed by the children of the `PredictionCompareTask` actor.